Freelance-Websites/sharp-studio/src/content/architects-and-developers/index.md

     type: image
 servicesEnabled: true
 servicesTitle: Services.
 servicesText: We offer tailor made solutions to all of our clients with the objective of making unbuilt projects into a reality.
-We do so by creating state of the art high definition images for each project as well as immersive strategies to captivate investors and potential clients alike.
+We do so by creating state of the art <a href="/architects-and-developers/services" class="decoration-1 underline underline-offset-4 md:underline-offset-8 hover:no-underline">high definition images for each project as well as immersive strategies</a> to captivate investors and potential clients alike.
 servicesLinkText: Click here for detailed information on each of our specific services.
 servicesImage: /images/architects-and-developers/services.jpg
 servicesImageCaption: Ixou Brusco